miguelgrubin/fastapi-boilerplate-large/README.md

 <!-- - `pyenv`: Python version manager.
 Similar to `nvm` on NodeJS and `rbenv` on Ruby. -->

-- `pipenv`: Manage dependencies, security vulnerabilities via `safety` and creates virtual environments.
+- `poetry`: Manage dependencies, creates virtual environments.
 Similar to `npm` on NodeJS.

 ### Documentation